electron/rfcs/text/0017-shared-texture.md

 #### SharedTextureImported Object

-* `textureId` string - The unique identifier of this shared texture imported.
+* `textureId` string - The unique identifier of this imported shared texture.
-* `getVideoFrame` Function\<[VideoFrame](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame)\> - Create a `VideoFrame` that use the imported shared texture at current process.
-You can call `VideoFrame.close()` once you've finished using, the underlying resources will wait for GPU finish internally.
+* `getVideoFrame` Function\<[VideoFrame](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame)\> - Create a `VideoFrame` that uses the imported shared texture in the current process.
+You can call `VideoFrame.close()` once you've finished using it; the underlying resources will wait for GPU completion internally.
-* `release` Function - Release this object's reference of this shared texture imported.
-The underlying resource will be alive until every reference released.
+* `release` Function - Release this object's reference to the imported shared texture.
+The underlying resource will be alive until every reference is released.
 * `subtle` [SharedTextureImportedSubtle](#sharedtextureimportedsubtle-object) - Provides subtle APIs to interact with imported shared texture for advanced users.

 #### SharedTextureSubtle Object

 * `importSharedTexture` Function\<[SharedTextureImportedSubtle](#sharedtextureimportedsubtle-object)\> - Imports the shared texture from the given options.
 Returns the imported shared texture.
   * `textureInfo` [SharedTextureImportTextureInfo](#sharedtextureimporttextureinfo-object) - The information of shared texture to import.
-* `finishTransferSharedTexture` Function\<[SharedTextureImportedSubtle](#sharedtextureimportedsubtle-object)\> - Finishes the transfer of the shared texture and get the transferred shared texture.
-Returns the imported shared texture from the transfer object.
+* `finishTransferSharedTexture` Function\<[SharedTextureImportedSubtle](#sharedtextureimportedsubtle-object)\> - Finishes the transfer and returns the imported shared texture from the transfer object.
   * `transfer` [SharedTextureTransfer](#sharedtexturetransfer-object) - The transfer object of the shared texture.

 #### SharedTextureSyncToken Object

-* `syncToken` string - The opaque data for sync token.
+* `syncToken` string - Opaque data for the sync token.

 #### SharedTextureTransfer Object

-* `transfer` string - The opaque transfer data of the shared texture, can be transferred across Electron processes.
+* `transfer` string - Opaque transfer data for the shared texture; can be transferred across Electron processes.
 * `syncToken` string - The opaque sync token data for frame creation.
 * `pixelFormat` string - The pixel format of the texture.
 * `codedSize` [Size](https://github.com/electron/electron/blob/main/docs/api/structures/size.md) - The full dimensions of the shared texture.
 * `visibleRect` [Rectangle](https://github.com/electron/electron/blob/main/docs/api/structures/rectangle.md) - A subsection of [0, 0, codedSize.width, codedSize.height].
 In common cases, it is the full section area.
 * `timestamp` number - A timestamp in microseconds that will be reflected to `VideoFrame`.

-Do not modify any property, and use `sharedTexture.subtle.finishTransferSharedTexture` to get [`SharedTextureImported`](#sharedtextureimported-object) back.
+Do not modify any property; use `sharedTexture.subtle.finishTransferSharedTexture` to get [`SharedTextureImported`](#sharedtextureimported-object) back.

 #### SharedTextureImportedSubtle Object

-* `getVideoFrame` Function\<[VideoFrame](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame)\> - Create a `VideoFrame` that use the imported shared texture at current process.
-You can call `VideoFrame.close()` once you've finished using, the underlying resources will wait for GPU finish internally.
+* `getVideoFrame` Function\<[VideoFrame](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame)\> - Create a `VideoFrame` that uses the imported shared texture in the current process.
+You can call `VideoFrame.close()` once you've finished using it; the underlying resources will wait for GPU completion internally.
 * `release` Function - Release the resources.
-If you transferred and get multiple `SharedTextureImported`, you have to `release` it on every one of them.
-The resource on GPU process will be finally destroyed when last one is released.
+If you transferred and obtained multiple `SharedTextureImported`, you must call `release` on each of them.
+The resource in the GPU process will be finally destroyed when the last one is released.
   * `callback` Function (optional) - Callback when GPU command buffer finished using this shared texture.
 It provides a precise event to safely release dependent resources.
 For example, if this object is created by `finishTransferSharedTexture`, you can use this callback to safely release the original one that called `startTransferSharedTexture` in other processes.
 You can also release the source shared texture that was used to `importSharedTexture` safely.
-* `startTransferSharedTexture` Function\<[SharedTextureTransfer](#sharedtexturetransfer-object)\> - Create a `SharedTextureTransfer` that can be serialized and transfer to other processes.
+* `startTransferSharedTexture` Function\<[SharedTextureTransfer](#sharedtexturetransfer-object)\> - Create a `SharedTextureTransfer` that can be serialized and transferred to other processes.
-* `getFrameCreationSyncToken` Function\<[SharedTextureSyncToken](#sharedtexturesynctoken-object)\> - This method is for advanced users.
-If used, it is typically called after `finishTransferSharedTexture`, and should be passed to the object which was called `startTransferSharedTexture` to prevent the source object release the underlying resource before the target object actually acquire the reference at gpu process asyncly.
+* `getFrameCreationSyncToken` Function\<[SharedTextureSyncToken](#sharedtexturesynctoken-object)\> - For advanced users.
+Typically called after `finishTransferSharedTexture`, and passed to the object that called `startTransferSharedTexture` to prevent the source object from releasing the underlying resource before the target object actually acquires the reference in the GPU process asynchronously.
-* `setReleaseSyncToken` Function - This method is for advanced users.
-If used, this object's underlying resource will not be released until the set sync token is fulfilled at gpu process.
+* `setReleaseSyncToken` Function - For advanced users.
+If used, this object's underlying resource will not be released until the set sync token is fulfilled in the GPU process.
 By using sync tokens, users are not required to use release callbacks for lifetime management.
   * `syncToken` [SharedTextureSyncToken](#sharedtexturesynctoken-object) - The sync token to set.

 #### SharedTextureHandle Object

 * `ntHandle` Buffer (optional) _Windows_ - NT HANDLE holds the shared texture.
-Note that this NT HANDLE is local to current process.
+Note that this NT HANDLE is local to the current process.
 * `ioSurface` Buffer (optional) _macOS_ - IOSurfaceRef holds the shared texture.
-Note that this IOSurface is local to current process (not global).
+Note that this IOSurface is local to the current process (not global).
 * `nativePixmap` Object (optional) _Linux_ - Structure contains planes of shared texture.
   * `planes` Object[] _Linux_ - Each plane's info of the shared texture.
     * `stride` number - The strides and offsets in bytes to be used when accessing the buffers via a memory mapping.
 One per plane per entry.